Jake Dennis: 2020–21 season

 Dennis debuted in the 2020–21 Formula E World Championship driving for the BMW i Andretti team alongside Maximilian Günther.
-With 0 points from the first 4 races, he took his first win during the second race of the 2021 Valencia ePrix, held at the Circuit Ricardo Tormo, and a second win in the first race round the Excel arena in London.
-After a red flag in the final race of the season in Berlin which saw 2 title contenders eliminated on the start line.
-The provisional standings meant Jake Dennis and Nyck De Vries would be tied on 95 points if the race finished as it was, however in the restart Dennis went for an overtake and crashed, meaning he would score 0 points, and not win the championship in his rookie season.
+With no points from the first four races, he took his first win during the second race of the 2021 Valencia ePrix, held at the Circuit Ricardo Tormo, and a second win in the first race round the Excel arena in London.
+After a red flag in the final race of the season in Berlin which saw two title contenders eliminated on the start line, the provisional standings meant Dennis and de Vries would be tied on 95 points if the race finished as it was, however in the restart Dennis, went for an overtake and crashed, meaning he would score no points, and not win the championship in his rookie season.

 Dennis finished the season with four retirements and ended up third in the standings with 91 points, placing as the highest rookie.

 2021–22 season

 Dennis at the 2022 Mexico City ePrix with Andretti.

-Dennis remained with Andretti Autosport despite BMW withdrawing from the team.
+Dennis remained with Andretti despite BMW withdrawing from the team.
 He was partnered by Oliver Askew.

-Dennis took 3rd in the opening race and 5th the next day giving him 25 points after 2 races.
-He then took 1 point from the next 3 races with a DNF in the second race in Rome, and then 2 points from the next 3, with a total of 28 points from 8 races. with a 6th, 7th, 10th and 8th following up.
-Dennis then had 47 points from 12 races heading to his home race in London.
+Dennis took third in the opening race and fifth the next day giving him 25 points after two races.
+He then took one point from the next three races with a DNF in the second race in Rome, and then two points from the next three, with a total of 28 points from eight races. with a sixth, seventh, tenth and eighth following up.
+Dennis then had 47 points from twelve races heading to his home race in London.

-Dennis topped the fp2 times in London and took the pace into Qualifying to secure pole and 3 points, Dennis won round 13 leading the race from championship leader Stoffel Vandoorne, and also took the fastest lap, giving him the maximum 29 points on Saturday.
-Dennis took pole again on Sunday but fought with Di Grassi for the win and ended the race in 2nd with the fastest lap.
-The strong weekend meant he climbed up the championship table gaining 51 points in 2 races.
-Dennis finished 4th with a fastest lap and 3rd in Seoul to finish the season in 6th with 126 points, joint on points with Di Grassi but behind due to countback, and Di Grassi having 1 4th place and Dennis having no 4th places.
+Dennis topped the FP2 times in London and took the pace into Qualifying to secure pole and three points, Dennis won round 13 leading the race from championship leader Stoffel Vandoorne, and also took the fastest lap, giving him the maximum 29 points on Saturday.
+Dennis took pole again on Sunday but fought with di Grassi for the win and ended the race in second with the fastest lap.
+The strong weekend meant he climbed up the championship table gaining 51 points in two races.
+Dennis finished fourth with a fastest lap and third in Seoul to finish the season in sixth with 126 points, joint on points with di Grassi but behind due to countback, and di Grassi having one fourth place and Dennis having no fourth places.